Peter Ball (bishop): Bishop of Gloucester, police caution and resignation

 After having been translated to the see of Gloucester in 1992, Ball resigned from his position as Bishop of Gloucester in 1993 after admitting to an act of gross indecency with a 19-year-old man and accepting a formal police caution for it.
 In 1993, Crown Prosecution Service (CPS) lawyers said that "sufficient admissible, substantial and reliable evidence" existed that Ball had committed indecent assault and gross indecency.
 At the time, the Director of Public Prosecutions, Barbara Mills, decided not to prosecute Ball though the CPS in 2015 said it believed that prosecution in 1993 would have been in the public interest.

-At Ball's trial in 2015, it was stated that a member of the Royal Family, a Lord Justice of Appeal, JPs, Cabinet ministers and public school headmasters—"many dozens" of people—had campaigned to support him in 1993.
+At Ball's trial in 2015, it was stated that a member of the royal family, a Lord Justice of Appeal, JPs, Cabinet ministers and public school headmasters—"many dozens" of people—had campaigned to support him in 1993.
 There were a further 2,000 letters of support.
 The Reverend Graham Sawyer, an abuse victim, wants a full investigation and blames corrupt elements in the British establishment.
 Sawyer believes that the establishment is still too strong and its links with the church should be investigated.
 Phil Johnson, who claims Ball abused him when he was 13 years old, said it looked like a deal was done between the Church of England, the Director of Public Prosecutions and the CPS, and said, "I think there was great effort made to avoid bad publicity and to avoid the embarrassment of trying a bishop in public."

 David Greenwood, a solicitor acting for some victims, said that "With more power comes the ability to work in a culture where you feel that you can get away with it.
 It seems Peter Ball has been able to do that."
-Keith Porteous Wood, the executive director of the NSS, believes this was an orchestrated campaign.
+Keith Porteous Wood, the executive director of the National Secular Society (NSS), believes this was an orchestrated campaign.
 Wood wants to find out who was behind the alleged campaign and also wants to see copies of relevant letters examined and a comprehensive list obtained of callers and writers, particularly of high profile and influential campaigners.
 There has been a call for the Goddard Inquiry to look into why Ball was not prosecuted in 1993.

 Retirement

-After his resignation, Bishop Ball was given accommodation at Manor Lodge, Aller, Somerset, on the Duchy of Cornwall estate of Charles, Prince of Wales.
+After his resignation, Ball was given accommodation at Manor Lodge, Aller, Somerset, on the Duchy of Cornwall estate of Charles, Prince of Wales.
 George Carey, who was then Archbishop of Canterbury, allowed Ball to continue officiating as a priest after his resignation, but not as a bishop – he could still celebrate the Eucharist, but not ordain clergy or confirm.
 He was granted permission to officiate in the Diocese of Bath and Wells from 2001 to 2010.
 Peter Hancock, the Bishop of Bath and Wells, was critical of Ball being allowed to serve in the Langport area after his retirement.